kurozakizz/nuxt-cloudfunction/README.md

 ## Description
 Deploy Nuxt on Cloud Function and show example isomorphic-fetch to get data from other endpoing

+## Configuration
+Put your firebase project id in .firebaserc

 ## Installation
 ```sh
 $ yarn